Joshimuz/VanillaWithFlake/README.md

 - Smooth Stone now has a crafting recipe (2 Stone Slabs vertically)

 ### Items
-- Arrows of Blindness (0:30) are now obtainable through Illusioners *(Note: Seemingly a bug with Arrows of Blindness makes the effect duration 8 times longer than it should be, therefore the Arrows state 4 seconds in their tooltip, however they last 32 seconds)*
+- Arrows of Blindness (0:30) are now obtainable through Illusioners *(Note: Seemingly a bug with custom Arrows makes the effect duration ~8 times longer than it should be, therefore the Arrows state 4 seconds in their tooltip, however they last 30 seconds)*
+- Arrows of Withering (0:10) are now obtainable through Wither Skeletons *(Note: Seemingly a bug with custom Arrows makes the effect duration ~8 times longer than it should be, therefore the Arrows state 1 second in their tooltip, however they last 10 seconds)*

 ### Loot tables

-#### General
 - Ender Dragons now drop an Elytra upon death (temporary solution to End Dimension issues)
 - Illusioners now drop between 1-3 (4-9 with Looting III) *Arrows of Blindness* when killed by a player
 - Killer Bunnies, in addition to regular Rabbit drops, have a chance to drop Golden Carrots

-#### Maps
+- Wither Skeletons spawned wielding a bow in place of regular Skeletons in the Nether now have a chance to drop *Arrows of Withering* when killed by a player
+- Added lots of Maps:
-- Abandoned Mineshaft chests now have a chance to contain a *Jungle Explorer Map* (Jungle Explorer Map)
+- - Abandoned Mineshaft chests now have a chance to contain a *Jungle Explorer Map* (Jungle Explorer Map)
-- Husks now have a chance to drop *Ancient Pyramid Map* (Desert Pyramid Explorer Map) when killed by a player
+- - Husks now have a chance to drop *Ancient Pyramid Map* (Desert Pyramid Explorer Map) when killed by a player
-- Strays now have a chance to drop *Old Frozen Map* (Igloo Explorer Map) when killed by a player
+- - Strays now have a chance to drop *Old Frozen Map* (Igloo Explorer Map) when killed by a player
-- Village Blacksmith's chests now contain an *Old Mineshaft Map* (Mineshaft Explorer Map)
+- - Village Blacksmith's chests now contain an *Old Mineshaft Map* (Mineshaft Explorer Map)
-- Witches now have a chance to drop *Witch's Way Home* (Swamp Hut Explorer Map) when killed by a player
+- - Witches now have a chance to drop *Witch's Way Home* (Swamp Hut Explorer Map) when killed by a player
-- Zombies now have a chance to drop *Old Mineshaft Map* (Mineshaft Explorer Map) when killed by a player
+- - Zombies now have a chance to drop *Old Mineshaft Map* (Mineshaft Explorer Map) when killed by a player
-- Zombie Pigmen now have a chance to drop *Wonky Nether Fortress Map* (Fortress Explorer Map) when killed by a player
+- - Zombie Pigmen now have a chance to drop *Wonky Nether Fortress Map* (Fortress Explorer Map) when killed by a player
-- Zombie Villagers now have a chance to drop *Villager's Map Home* (Village Explorer Map) when killed by a player
+- - Zombie Villagers now have a chance to drop *Villager's Map Home* (Village Explorer Map) when killed by a player

 ### Mobs
 - If a Rabbit picks up a Rotten Flesh at night during a full Moon it will turn into a Killer Bunny
 - Illusioners now spawn in Woodland Mansions, for every 5 Vindicators 1 Illusioner spawns
 - Spiders and Cave Spiders now create Cobwebs periodically (Cave Spiders twice as fast as regular)
 - The first time a player kills the Ender Dragon it now spawns a Dragon Egg
+- Wither Skeletons now replace Skeletons in the Nether (Any Wither Skeletons spawned this way now wield bows)
 - Withers now escape Bedrock when they reach 50% Health (This is to nerf killing Withers with Bedrock, but still allow the technique to have a use for making the fight easier and to not break redstone machines that rely upon Bedrock cages)
+- When a Squid is damaged it casts Blindness on any entities around them
+---
 ## Current wish-list/not possible list:
 ### Blocks
+- Beacon includes Mining Fatigue effect as an option (to protect bases?)
 - Redstone Torches no longer give light updates/emit light

 ### Crafting